+Public Education: Religious Rights and Values in Montana Schools

+Pacific Justice Institute

+PROTECTING FAITH, FAMILY, AND FREEDOM

+Table of Contents

-Legally Asserting Religious Rights and Values In Illinois Schools Pacific Justice Institute PROTECTING FAITH, FAMILY AND FREEDOM Contents An Open Letter to Parents, Teachers and School Boards 3 I. Students have a right to start Bible/Christian clubs on campus 5 II.
-Students can share their faith on campus 8 III.
-Students can pray on campus 10 IV.
-Students can take their Bibles to school 12 V. Students can write papers and speak on Christian topics as class assignments 15 VI.
-Schools can be used for religious purposes outside of school hours 16 VII.
-Schools can acknowledge/celebrate religious holidays such as Christmas and Easter 17 VIII.
-Review of instructional materials 19 IX.
-Parents' right to opt children out of certain classes 20 X. Time off for observance of a religious holiday 21 XI.
-Conclusion 21 Pacific Justice Institute P.O.
-Box 276600 Sacramento, CA 95826 916-857-6900 www.pacificjustice.org April 2013 An Open Letter to Parents, Teachers, Administrators and School Boards We at the Pacific Justice Institute are dedicated to the protection of religious freedom, parental rights, and other civil liberties.
+and School Boards 3 I. Starting Bible/Christian Clubs on Campus 4 II.
+Sharing Faith on Campus 7 III.
+Praying on Campus 10 IV.
+Taking Bibles to School 12 V. Christian Topics as Class Assignments 14 VI.
+Using Schools for Religious Purposes Outside of School Hours 15 VII.
+Acknowledging and Celebrating Religious Holidays 17 VIII.
+Parental Review of Instructional Materials 19 IX.
+Opting Children out of Certain Classes 20 X. Time Off for Observance of a Religious Holiday 20 XI.
+Conclusion 21

+Pacific Justice Institute

+P.O.
+Box 276600

+Sacramento, CA 95826

+916-857-6900

+www.pacificjustice.org

+April 2020

+An Open Letter to Parents, Teachers, Administrators, and School Boards

+We at the Pacific Justice Institute are dedicated to the protection of religious freedom, parental rights, and other civil liberties.
 Since our founding in 1997, we have assisted thousands of parents, students, teachers, and school administrators with a wide range of issues involving civil rights in public education.

 As someone concerned with the public school system, you may have questions about how the religious freedom rights of students relate to the so-called "separation of church and state."
 Or you may be interested in what rights parents have with respect to their child's education.
-This booklet will provide you with important information about thirteen critical issues confronting public education today.
-From Bible clubs to confidential medical release, from prayer on campus to tolerance of students' political and religious beliefs in the classroom, we have designed this resource to clarify the important legal rights and responsibilities of parents, students, teachers and school administrators in public education.
+This booklet will provide you with important information about ten critical issues confronting public education today.
+From prayer on campus to tolerance of students' religious beliefs in the classroom, we have designed this resource to clarify the important legal rights and responsibilities of parents, students, teachers, and school administrators in public education.

 If you have any questions about the information presented in this booklet, or would like to inquire about receiving legal assistance, please do not hesitate to contact the Pacific Justice Institute toll free at 888-305-9129.

+Sincerely,

+Brad Dacus, President

+Brad Dace

-Sincerely, Brad Dacus, President Road Dace I Students have a right to start Bible/Christian clubs on campus We are aware that many school administrators fear that allowing a Christian club on campus violates the "separation of church and state."
+Can Students Start Bible/Christian Clubs on Campus?

+We are aware that many school administrators fear that allowing a Christian club on campus violates the "separation of church and state."
 In contemporary society, there is a great deal of confusion about the meaning and legal authority of this phrase.

 Contrary to popular belief, the United States Supreme Court has never insisted that there be an impenetrable wall between church and state.
 Although separation of church and state is important in certain contexts, the Court has never thought it either possible or desirable to enforce a government regime of total separation in order to comply with the First Amendment's Establishment Clause.
-Moreover, the "[wall of separation] metaphor...is not a wholly accurate description of the practical aspects of the relationship that in fact exists between church and state."
+Moreover, the "[wall of separation] metaphor. . . is not a wholly accurate description of the practical aspects of the relationship that in fact exists between church and state."

 As a matter of law, the Constitution "affirmatively mandates accommodation, not merely tolerance, of all religions, and forbids hostility toward any."
-Therefore, limiting the existence or religious expression of a Christian Club based on a fear of violating the separation of church and state is clearly mislaid.
-Over thirty years ago, the United States Supreme Court decided Tinker v.
-Des Moines School District.
-This case involved several students who had been unconstitutionally suspended from 1 See Lemon v.
+4 Therefore, limiting the existence or religious expression of a Christian Club based on a fear of violating the separation of church and state is clearly mislaid

+1 See Lemon v.
 Kurtzman, 403 U.S. 602, 614 (1971).

 2 See Committee for Public Education & Religious Liberty v.
 Nyquist, 413 U.S. 756, 760 (1973).

 3 Lynch v.
 Donnelly, 456 U.S. 668, 673 (1984).